gioUbbiali/The-List-of-Sustainability-Ontologies/README.md

 ## Material

-The list includes three spreadsheets:
+The list of Sustainability Ontologies includes three spreadsheets:

-1) the annex guidelines.
+1) The annex guidelines.
-2) the list of assessed ontologies.
+2) The list of assessed ontologies.
-3) the list of assessed terms.
+3) The list of assessed terms.

 The methodology for annex construction is documented in the ….. and the annex guidelines spreadsheet.